 ER_TOO_MANY_QUEUED_QUERIES: When the

-ER_QUERY_QUEUE_TIMEOUT: When a queued query reaches the
+ER_QUERY_QUEUE_TIMEOUT: When a query has been queued longer than the

 ER_QUERY_QUEUED_WARNING: When the ratio of time spent by a query in the queue versus the actual execution time of the query exceeds the